Embedding surfaces in 4-manifolds: Examples and applications

 \begin{proof} By the same proof as in \cref{ex:nontrivialtorus}, for any knot $K$ the product $T:=K \times \Id\colon S^1 \times S^1\to S^3 \times S^1$ is an embedded $b$-characteristic torus.
-A generic immersion $S\colon S^2\to \CP^2$ representing three times a generator of $H_2(\CP^2;\Z)$ is $b$-characteristic with $\km(S)=1$.
+Since $T$ is an embedding, $t(T)=0$.
+A computation using the intersection form shows that a generic immersion $S\colon S^2\to \CP^2$ representing three times a generator of $H_2(\CP^2;\Z)$ is $s$-characteristic.
+Since $\pi_1(\CP^2)$ has no 2-torsion the map $S$ is also $r$-characteristic and thus $b$-characteristic by \cref{lem:r-b}.
+We will show that $\km(S)=1$.
 This was the original example of Kervaire and Milnor~\cite{Kervaire-Milnor:1961-1}.
 To see that $\km(S)=1$, represent $S$ in the following way.
 Take a cuspidal cubic, which is a smooth embedding of a $2$-sphere away from a single singular point.
 In a neighbourhood of the singular point we see a cone on the trefoil.
 Replace a neighbourhood of the singular point with an immersed disc $\Delta$ in $D^4$ with boundary the trefoil, and two double points that are paired by a framed Whitney disc that intersects $\Delta$ once.
-Alternatively, \cite{Stong}*{p.~1313,~Lemma}, which uses \cite{freedman-kirby}, computes $t(S)$ as $(\sigma(\CP^2) - S \cdot S)/8 = (1- 9)/8 \equiv 1 \mod{2}$.\footnote{In \cite{Stong} this is stated as the formula rather for $\km(S)$, however as noted in~\cref{section:KM-invariant} our definition of the Kervaire--Milnor invariant differs from theirs (cf.\ \cref{thm:main}).} By \cref{prop:connectedsum-intro}, for every $k\in\N$
+Alternatively, we can compute $t(S)$ as $(\sigma(\CP^2) - S \cdot S)/8 = (1- 9)/8 \equiv 1 \mod{2}$, see \cref{section:KM-invariant}.
+This gives us the case $g=0$.
+Next, by \cref{prop:connectedsum-intro}, for every $g\in\N$

-is a $b$-characteristic generic immersion of a closed surface of genus $k$ with nontrivial $t$, and therefore $\km(S\#^k T)\neq 0$.
-In particular $S\#^k T$ is not regularly homotopic to an embedding.
+is a $b$-characteristic generic immersion of a closed surface of genus $g$ with nontrivial $t$, and therefore $\km(S\#^g T)\neq 0$.
+In particular $S\#^g T$ is not regularly homotopic to an embedding.
 Note these examples are smooth, but have no algebraically dual sphere.
 We could replace $(\CP^2,S)$ with $(\CP^2 \#^8 \ol{\CP^2},S')$ where $S'$ is a generic immersion representing the class $(3,1,\dots,1) \in \Z^9 \cong H_2(\CP^2 \#^8 \ol{\CP^2})$, to obtain an example with an algebraically dual sphere and $\km(S') = (-7-1)/8 \equiv 1 \mod{2}$. \end{proof}